aharvard/andrewharvard.com/src/index.md

 I work at Monster as a Principal UX Engineer, focusing on design systems, prototyping, and front-end architecture.

 I'm happiest working at the intersection of design and engineering while collaborating on a cross-functional team.
 I enjoy designing in Figma, writing modern CSS, crafting accessible HTML, and coding in TypeScript.
-Occaisionally, I tinker around on CodePen, check out [some of my pens](https://codepen.io/aharvard)!
+Occasionally, I tinker around on CodePen; check out [some of my pens](https://codepen.io/aharvard)!

 In 2011, I started my career in UX as a generalist designer.
 Since 2015, I've specialized in design systems and front-end development.